 The penalty areas are marked by a white line of 20 mm (±10%) width.
 The line is part of the area.

-RoboCupJunior Soccer Rules rule Rule 5, “BALL” and its subsections apply.
+RoboCupJunior Soccer Rules Rule 3.7, “Material specifications” and its subsections apply with the above exceptions.

 BIG FIELD DIAGRAM